wizard-ron17/Scriptable-iOS-Widgets/README.md

    - Name your script (e.g., “token-widget”).

 3. **Get the Widget Code**
    - Pick a token/file from this repository.
-They are organized into [Alephium] (https://github.com/wizard-ron17/Scriptable-iOS-Widgets/tree/main/Alephium%20Tokens), [Kadena] (https://github.com/wizard-ron17/Scriptable-iOS-Widgets/tree/main/Kadena%20Tokens), and [Solana] (https://github.com/wizard-ron17/Scriptable-iOS-Widgets/tree/main/Solana%20Tokens) folders.
+They are organized into [Alephium](https://github.com/wizard-ron17/Scriptable-iOS-Widgets/tree/main/Alephium%20Tokens), [Kadena](https://github.com/wizard-ron17/Scriptable-iOS-Widgets/tree/main/Kadena%20Tokens), and [Solana](https://github.com/wizard-ron17/Scriptable-iOS-Widgets/tree/main/Solana%20Tokens) folders.
    - Carefully copy only the code section.
 You can click the three dots in the top right corner of the code block on GitHub and select **Copy**.

 4. **Paste the Code into Scriptable**